Cesar Carrillo

-Cesar Carrillo (born April 29, 1984) is an American professional baseball pitcher who played in Major League Baseball with the San Diego Padres in 2009.
-Carrillo was a 2005 first round draft pick by the Padres, selected #18 overall.
-He was inducted to the University of Miami Baseball Hall of Fame in 2019, where he went 24–0 to start his career.
-Carrillo was released by the Detroit Tigers in 2013, after he was implicated in the Bio-Genesis scandal, he served a 100- game suspension under the Tigers minor league system.
-He was with the Arizona Diamondbacks in 2014.
+Cesar Carrillo (born April 29, 1984) is an American former professional baseball pitcher.
+He played for the San Diego Padres, Houston Astros, Detroit Tigers, Arizona Diamondbacks of Major League Baseball.
+He was inducted to the University of Miami Baseball Hall of Fame in 2019.

 Amateur career

 High school

 Carrillo attended Mt.
 Carmel High School in Chicago which boasts other famous sports alums such as Donovan McNabb, Simeon Rice, Antoine Walker, Chris Chelios, and Denny McLain, where he was a two sport star in both basketball and baseball.
 As a junior, Carrillo decided to concentrate solely on baseball.
 He played both shortstop and pitcher.
 As a shortstop, he broke the school's single season hit record with 52 hits his junior year to go along with a 5–1 record and a 1.12 ERA.
 His senior year, Carrillo posted a 9–1 record with an ERA of 0.96 while batting .370 with 5 home runs and 48 RBI which led to his selection to the All-State team.